-To promote a healthy and pleasant working environment and because of the fire risk, smoking is not allowed anywhere on site, however, there is an outdoor designated smoking area, out of sight and out of bounds for pupils.
-This also applies to e-cigarettes or the equivalent.
+To promote a healthy and pleasant working environment and because of the fire risk, smoking is not allowed on site; however, there is an outdoor designated smoking area, out of sight and out of bounds for pupils.
+This also applies to vaping devices.